by Igor I. Bussel & Andrey A. Pavlov Jr.

 Despite USPLabs protestations, there is no reasonable way that DMAA can be considered a natural or safe product for sale as a supplement under the DSHEA.
 And even if it did meet DSHEA requirements, this is an excellent example of the dangers of the law in the first place that allows so-called natural compounds to be marketed without prior safety and efficacy testing.
 The authors recognize that in the vast majority of cases such compounds have no effect at all, whether positive or negative, and the primary harm is in wasting people’s money with claims that are tantamount to fraud.
 However, there are clearly cases where that is not the case and harm is established about as clearly as one could expect without people dropping like flies.
 And that doesn’t take into account the less severe or acute harms experienced by vast numbers of people taking untested supplements.

-But even more alarming to us is the fact that this DMAA saga exposes quite clearly how unscrupulous companies driven by nothing more than profit can game the system using the DSHEA as a shield with such incredibly paltry evidence as a single article that can’t even be found as anything but a reference to support their claim for exemption under the DSHEA.
-While it is not established to any legal certainty, it seems quite clear to these authors that there is a preponderance of evidence demonstrating USPLabs and potentially other DMAA product manufacturers are knowingly selling a synthetically-derived drug and using the popular notion of the Naturalistic Fallacy to market it for significant profits.
+But even more alarming to us is the fact that this DMAA saga exposes quite clearly how unscrupulous companies driven by nothing more than profit can game the system using the DSHEA as a shield, with such incredibly paltry evidence as a single article that can’t even be found as anything but a reference to support their claim for exemption under the DSHEA.
+While it is not established to any legal certainty, it seems quite clear to these authors that there is a preponderance of evidence demonstrating USPLabs and potentially other DMAA product manufacturers are knowingly selling a synthetically-derived drug and using the popular notion of the fallacy of the appeal to nature to market it for significant profits.

 Igor I. Bussel graduated from the University of California, Irvine in 2006 with a BS in Biological Sciences and distinction for excellence in research, and matriculated at the Chicago Medical School at RFUMS as a dual-degree student and has earned an MS in Healthcare Administration and Management.
 Igor recently completed the Doris Duke Clinical Research Fellowship at the University of Pittsburgh ophthalmic imaging research laboratory and will be pursuing residency training in ophthalmology and aspires to become a clinician-scientist.